idleberg/atom-language-nsis/README.md

 #### atom-runner

 With the [atom-runner](https://atom.io/packages/atom-runner) package installed, you need to create a runner task to compile scripts.
-From the [command-palette](https://atom.io/packages/command-palette) run "NSIS: Set build command for atom–runner" and `makensis` will added as runner for NSIS files.
+From the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) run "NSIS: Set build command for atom–runner" and `makensis` will added as runner for NSIS files.
 Use the default shortcut <kbd>Ctrl</kbd>+<kbd>R</kbd> to compile your scripts.

 #### atom-build

 You can also create `.atom-build.json` to use with [atom-build](https://github.com/mirhec/atom-build).
-From the [command-palette](https://atom.io/packages/command-palette) run "NSIS: Create .atom–build file" to add it to your current project folder.
+From the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) run "NSIS: Create .atom-build file" to add it to your current project folder.
 Use the default shortcut <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>B</kbd> to compile your scripts.

 ## License